JosePintos/CheddarByte-s-Safe-Path-Home/README.md

 Explanation: One shortest path is
 S → (0,1) → (0,2) → (1,2) → (2,2) -> (2,3) -> (1,3) = 6 steps.

+## Edge Cases

+1. S and H in the same cell → answer 0

+   - Logically: start is already at home.
+   - For this edge case, the problem does not define a format that allows a single cell to contain both S and H simultaneously.
+     To represent this scenario during testing, I use the following assumption:
+     Start and Home occupy the same logical coordinates when the grid is a 1×1 grid containing either S or H.

+2. No path exists → answer -1
+   Grid:
+   [
+   "S#H"
+   ]

+3. Single-row grid
+   Grid:
+   [
+   "S.H"
+   ]
+   Output: 2

+4. Single-column grid
+   Grid:
+   [
+   "S",
+   ".",
+   ".",
+   "H"
+   ]
+   Output: 3